-The Future of Change & Change Management: Emerging Thoughts for Change Leaders
+The Future of Change and Change Management: Emerging Thoughts for Change Leaders

 Ira Blake Shares Her Thoughts on the Emerging Challenges for Change Leaders

-Here are my 4 hypotheses about the new era and what is re-shaping our understanding of organization change and our practice of change management:
+Here are my 4 hypotheses about the new era and what is re-shaping our understanding of organizational change and our practice of change management: